 - Add Asafoetida to the oil as well.

-- Keep the flame on the lower side and cook until the spices emit aroma.
+- Keep the flame on the lower side and cook until the spices emit an aroma.

 - At this point, add chopped onion and cook until the onions are properly fried.